 3. Endless attractions in the city

 With its handy central location, there are loads of other Dublin attractions to check out within a short walk or a tram or taxi ride.
-Whether you want to learn about the city’s most famous export at the Guinness Storehouse or go for a bucolic stroll through St Stephen’s Green, there’s plenty of entertaining directions to head from the Molly Malone statue.
+There’s the Guinness Storehouse, Dublin Castle, the EPIC Museum and much, much more.

 FAQs about the Molly Malone statue and the woman herself